MrBanannaMan/GPIO-Initialization-and-PCB-Interface-in-Linux-for-the-Jetson-TX2/README.md

 If the GPIO is configured as an output, then the following command may be used to write a 1 to that GPIO:

+> echo 1 > /sys/class/gpio/gpio#/value

+For example, the following command will set GPIO 230 or enable charging via CHGEN with the following command:

-> echo 1 > /sys/class/gpio/gpio186/value
+> echo 1 > /sys/class/gpio/gpio230/value

-Note that writing a 1 or a 0 will actually be determined by the configuration of the GPIO or in other words if the GPIO is active high or active low.